Chart Color Schemes

 Cultural Diversity

-Clifton Beach had a higher cultural diversity than most local markets, with 11.0% speaking a language other than English at home and 32.4% born overseas.
-Christianity was the predominant religion in Clifton Beach, accounting for 44.8%.
-Judaism, however, was slightly overrepresented at 0.3%, compared to 0.2% across Rest of Qld.
+Clifton Beach had a higher linguistic diversity than most local areas, with 11.0% of residents speaking a language other than English at home as of the latest data.
+Born overseas were 32.4% of Clifton Beach's population.
+Christianity was the predominant religion, accounting for 44.8%.

 Frequently Asked Questions - Diversity